nexmo-community/sendinblue-use-case/README.md

 # sendinblue-use-case

-> **STATUS** - Work in progress - converting to use POSTs and refactoring to use async/await.

 ## Before you start

 > **NOTE:** It is assumed you have both a Nexmo account and a Sendinblue account, and associated API keys and secrets.